 One of the best ways to learn about user intent as it relates to your particular audience and the people visiting your site is to look at analytics.

 Using Google’s very own Google Search Console, investigate which keywords are being used to find your website and search for elements of user intent.
-Click on the name of your website you want to check, and navigate to Search Traffic > Search Analytics to see the top search queries.
+Click on the name of the website you want to check, and navigate to Search Traffic > Search Analytics to see the top search queries.

 In doing so, you’ll learn about what your particular audience is looking for, and identify opportunities to create and deliver the types of content and resources they really want and need.

 Another tool that can give you the exact intent behind each of the keywords you retrieve is none other than BiQ’s Keyword Intelligence.

 By knowing the intent behind each keyword, you’re understanding the motive someone has when conducting a search.